a-karma/Bogor_Workshop/DAY_2/Session1.md

 # Applications of Genomics in Wildlife Conservation

 ## Day 2 - NGS data pre-procesing - Session 1
+In this session you will learn how to process genomic data generated with high-throughput sequencing technologies.

 Before we start, let's organize yesterday's material and prepare the directory structure for today.
 Please connect to the server either via `putty` or via the `ssh` command then run: